TracyChacon/Projects-freeCodeCamp.org/reference.md

 )
 ```

 When React encounters a custom HTML tag that references another component (a component name wrapped in < /> like in this example), it renders the markup for that component in the location of the tag.
-This should illustrate the parent/child relationship between the App component and the Navbar, Dashboard, and Footer.
+This should illustrate the parent/child relationship between the `App` `component` and the `Navbar`, `Dashboard`, and `Footer`.

-In the code editor, there is a simple functional component called ChildComponent and a class component called ParentComponent.
-Compose the two together by rendering the ChildComponent within the ParentComponent.
-Make sure to close the ChildComponent tag with a forward slash.
+In the code editor, there is a simple functional component called `ChildComponent` and a class component called `ParentComponent`.
+Compose the two together by rendering the `ChildComponent` within the `ParentComponent`.
+Make sure to close the `ChildComponent` tag with a forward slash.

-Note: ChildComponent is defined with an ES6 arrow function because this is a very common practice when using React.
+Note: `ChildComponent` is defined with an ES6 arrow function because this is a very common practice when using React.
 However, know that this is just a function.
 If you aren't familiar with the arrow function syntax, please refer to the JavaScript section.

 Tests
 Waiting:The React component should return a single div element.
 Waiting:The component should return two nested elements.
 Waiting:The component should return the ChildComponent as its second child.

+#### 10. Use React to Render Nested Components

+The last challenge showed a simple way to compose two components, but there are many different ways you can compose components with React.

+Component composition is one of React's powerful features.
+When you work with React, it is important to start thinking about your user interface in terms of components like the App example in the last challenge.
+You break down your UI into its basic building blocks, and those pieces become the components.
+This helps to separate the code responsible for the UI from the code responsible for handling your application logic.
+It can greatly simplify the development and maintenance of complex projects.

+There are two functional components defined in the code editor, called `TypesOfFruit` and `Fruits`.
+Take the `TypesOfFruit` component and compose it, or nest it, within the `Fruits` component.
+Then take the `Fruits` component and nest it within the `TypesOfFood` component.
+The result should be a child component, nested within a parent component, which is nested within a parent component of its own!

+Tests
+Waiting:The TypesOfFood component should return a single div element.
+Waiting:The TypesOfFood component should return the Fruits component.
+Waiting:The Fruits component should return the TypesOfFruit component.
+Waiting:The TypesOfFruit component should return the h2 and ul elements.

 ### Front End Development Libraries Projects